-Call for Submissions Open for the 2018 $100,000 Hearst Health Prize in Partnership with the Jefferson College of Population Health
+Call for Submissions Open for the 2019 Hearst Health Prize in Partnership With the Jefferson College of

-The Hearst Health Prize competition evaluates implemented projects that demonstrate improved health outcomes; it is not a grant program.
-The deadline for submissions is July 31, 2017.
-Up to three finalists will be named in January 2018, and the winner will be announced on March 20, 2018 at the 18th annual Population Health Colloquium in Philadelphia.
-The winner will be awarded $100,000 and the finalists will each be awarded $25,000.
-For full details, including eligibility, submission criteria, application, and competition rules, please visit www.jefferson.edu/HearstHealthPrize.
+The Hearst Health Prize evaluates implemented projects that demonstrate improved health outcomes; it is not a grant program.
+The deadline for submissions is August 9, 2018.
+Up to three finalists will be named in January 2019, and the winner will be announced on March 19, 2019 at the 19th annual Population Health Colloquium in Philadelphia.
+The winner will be awarded $100,000 and up to two finalists will each be awarded $25,000.
+For full details, including eligibility, submission criteria, application, and rules, please visit www.jefferson.edu/HearstHealthPrize.

-Applications will be vetted by faculty at the Jefferson College of Population Health and a distinguished panel of judges.
-Each submission will be evaluated based on the program’s:
+Applications will be evaluated by faculty at the Jefferson College of Population Health and a distinguished panel of judges.
+Each submission will be scored based on the program’s: